PoisotLab/MS_network_els/els_networks.md

 # Glossary

-*Adjacency matrix*
+Adjacency matrix
+: definiton

 *Allometric scaling*

 *Assembly*

 *Bioenergetics*

+Ecological interactions
-*Ecological interactions*: Every type of contact between two species that alters the abundance, biomass and/or behaviour of one or both species.
+: Every type of contact between two species that alters the abundance, biomass and/or behaviour of one or both species.
 Interactions can be trophic, mutualistic or antagonistic, directed or undirected, weighted or unweighted.

 *Ecosystem functioning*

 *Graph theory*

 *Nodes/Links, Edges/Vertices*

 *Phylogenetic signal*

 # References